vuejs-templates/webpack/docs/structure.md

 ### `index.html`

 This is the **template** `index.html` for our single page application.
-During development and builds, Webpack will generate assets, and the URLs for those generated assets will automatically injected into this template to render the final HTML.
+During development and builds, Webpack will generate assets, and the URLs for those generated assets will be automatically injected into this template to render the final HTML.

 ### `package.json`